CardiacModelling/VoltageClampModel/README.md

 ## Acknowledging this work

-If you publish any work based on the contents of this repository please cite the papers listed above.
+If you use the contents of this repository in your work, please cite the papers listed above.